Pollybs/LLM_RAG_openai/README.md

 It uses the RAG approach to augment the ChatGPT 3.5 model from OpenAI with the content from the Dataiku Knowledge Base to help Dataiku users find relevant answers to their questions.

 <h2>Steps</h2>

+<h3>1 - Configuration of the code environment and plugins for RAG in Dataiku</h3>

+<h3>2 - Vectorizing the dataset with an embed recipe </h3>